shakib2123/Course-Registration-Web/README.md

 - Top of the cart have a time limitation function
 - At last the website has been made responsive

-### Here is some definition how I managed state in my assingment project:
+### Here is some definition how I managed state in my assignment project:

 Firstly declear a useState then hold data on it using useEffect.
 Then data passed another file using props and make a dynamic card section using data from